 Claims for the Trust Administration Class (or Stage 2) must be filed by March 1, 2013.
 Please note that if individuals are currently receiving Individual Indian Money (IIM) account statements there is no need to file a claim form.
 If you are unsure about your status go to www.indiantrust.com or call GCG at 800-961-6109.
 For more information about the Cobell settlement, click here.

-NCAI working with the Cobell attorneys, Claims Administrator, Office of Special Trustee representatives will be conducted a webinar to update tribes and Indian individuals about the Cobell Settlement on Wednesday, January 16th.
+NCAI worked with the Cobell attorneys, Claims Administrator, Office of Special Trustee representatives conducted a webinar to update tribes and Indian individuals about the Cobell Settlement on Wednesday, January 16, 2013.
 Click here to view the presentation.
 Participants in the webinar submitted questions.
 The responses can be viewed here.